Harjun751/skyhelix-helper/README.md

 # TODOS
 ## Features
 ### Excel sheet
-- complimentary
+- complimentary tickets - check how to show on excel
-- check if OK

 ### Rides
-- Editing of the ride? < cconsider the necessity of this.
-Maybe an undo ride button would fare better?

 ### Setting page